MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/update-alz-custom-policies.md

    - If the policy assignment contains only the outdated policy, delete the existing policy assignment at all scopes where assigned.
 1. Delete the outdated policy from the Azure landing zone Intermediate Root Management Group, for example `Contoso`.
 1. Import the updated policy to the Azure landing zone Intermediate Root Management Group.
-1. Update the existing policy assignments or create new policy assignments at the prerecorded scopes by including the updated policy.
+1. Update the existing policy assignments or create new policy assignments by including the updated policy at the prerecorded scopes.
 1. After you reassign the updated custom policy, review the policy Compliance section to validate that resources are in a healthy state.

 For detailed guidance, see the [Azure landing zones User Guide](https://aka.ms/alz/custompolicyupdate).